serverpod/serverpod_docs/docs/04-concepts/03-database-communication.md

 );
 ```
 ### Updating a row
 To update a row, use the `update` method.
-The object that you update must have its `id` set to a non `null` value.
+The object that you update must have its `id` set to a non-`null` value.

 ```dart
 var myCompany = await session.db.findById(tCompany, companyId) as Company?;